Manila Bay: Wetlands

 Mudflats, sand flats, swamps, beaches and rocky shores form part of the wetlands in Manila Bay.
 Found mostly along the coast of Bataan and Pampanga, mudflats are suitable habitats for shellfish.

 Coral reefs

 Contributing to the balanced functioning of the ecosystem around Manila Bay, coral reefs in the area provide sanctuary for fishes.
-Consequently, its decline through the years has directly affected the fish yield.
+Consequently, its decline through the years has directly affected fish yield.

 Seagrass beds

 As a diverse ecosystem, seagrass beds provide shelter for fishes and other marine life forms.
 Like the coral reefs, most of the seagrass beds in Manila Bay are found near its mouth, most notably in the areas of Malolos, Orion, Mariveles, and Corregidor Island.

 Upland forests

 Within the watershed of Manila Bay upland forests abound which are sources of food, timber, fuel wood and other products, as well as habitats for wildlife.
 These forests provide protection from soil erosion and help maintain the water levels and water quality in rivers and streams.
 Mount Makiling, Angat Dam watershed, La Mesa Dam watershed, Mounts Palay-Palay / Mataas na Gulod, Mount Arayat and other portions of national parks located in Bataan, Bulacan, Rizal and Tarlac form part of these upland forest ecosystem.